 In my day job as a transactional lawyer there is little room for creativity or free expression.
-Choice of typeface is about it.
 So making artistic images from my photos is my creative outlet, and it's satisfying and enjoyable to make art that I had envisaged through my mind's eye.

 While I have no formal education or training in art or photography I have had the opportunity to study art and photography in museums and galleries all over the world during the past 50 years.
 Earlier in my career I was an engineer responsible for drilling oil and gas wells in many parts of the world.
 Later as an international business lawyer I had the opportunity to travel even more and visit more museums and galleries.
 It has been invaluable to stand before a painting or print to study and contemplate the composition, light and shadow used by master painters and photographers.
 In the past I've been a self learner/teacher in developing my craft but I'm increasingly participating in workshops and seeking out mentors to further deveop a unique and personal style.

-My work has been influenced by both the pictorialist and straight photography movements of the 19th and 20th centuries, and my personal style is still a work in process.
+My work has been influenced by both the pictorialist and straight photography movements of the 19th and 20th centuries.
+Recently Julia Anna Gospodarou and Joel Tjintjelaar have been important influences.